-acoustic source above the sea floor.
-Figure 2 displays the excitation spectrum of the fundamental mode for source heights ranging from 1 m to 50 m above the sea floor.
+Figure 2a and 2b display the excitation spectra of the fundamental mode for source heights ranging from 1 m to 50 m above the sea floor for two different subsurface models.
 In the Appendix, the excitation spectrum is denoted $A(\omega, h)$ and source height is d - h where d is the depth of the water layer and h is the depth of the source (d > h).
-For the synthetic wave-fields presented here, a source height of 2 m produces an excitation spectrum that is flat from 3 - 10 Hz.
-As the source is raised above the sea floor the excitation of the fundamental and the higher modes is reduced systematically.
+Figure 2a was constructed with the marine model displayed in Figure 17.
+A source height of 3 m with this model produces an excitation spectrum that is flat from 3 - 10 Hz.
+As the source is raised above the sea floor the excitation of the fundamental mode is reduced systematically.
 The spectrum also becomes more narrow banded and peaks at successively lower frequencies.
-The consequences of this fact
+The details of these excitation curves depend strongly on the subsurface model.
+In particular, as the shear velocities in the near surface sediments increase, the efficiency of conversion from acoustic energy in the water column to shear energy in the sediments improves.
+Figure 2b shows that if the shear velocities are multiplied by a factor of two then to achieve a specific excitation, the source can be further off the sea floor than for the model with lower shear velocities.
+Finally, Figure 2c displays the excitation spectra for the fourth overtone using the marine model in Figure 17.
+The excitation of the overtones decays with increasing source height slower than the fundamental modes.
+The consequences for the design of marine surveys are discussed in a separate section near the end of the paper.